 Personally I love to have warm tones in my images; oranges, yellows and a general feeling of warmth rather than cool blues.
 For this reason, I mainly shoot with my white balance set in ‘Cloudy’ mode which creates a warmer colour palette than ‘Sunny’ for example which tends to be cooler.

-A little rundown on the available white balance options in your camera –
+A little rundown of the available white balance settings in your camera –